-- 5. You can also select the name of a Profile File from the drop down list box.
-The supplied Profile files contain standard board outlines.
-If the profile required does not match one of these you can select [None] from the list. - 6.
+- 4. You can also select the name of a Profile File from the drop down list box.
+The Profile file can contain your board outline or drawing blank etc. If you do not require a profile file or wish to add one later, select [None] from the list. - The Set Units check box enables you specifically select the units for your new PCB design.
+This overrides the Technology file units and will be subsequently used in the design.
+Choose from Imperial or Metric and select the precision required. - 6.
 Click OK to start a new PCB design session.

-The PCB editor is now ready with a Technology file loaded and a Profile ready for use.
+The PCB editor is now ready with a Technology file loaded and optionally, a Profile ready for use.
 From here you may add a netlist (from another non-integrated system) using one of the supported netlist formats.
 Alternatively, you may wish to create the design on-the-fly adding Connections or Tracks and components directly.